SFPC/sfpc.github.io/detroit.md

 - If you can, please bring your own laptop (Mac/PC/Linux).
 Some laptops will be provided for students in need.

-### Where is the camp located?
+### Where is the session located?

-The camp will be hosted at Talking Dolls, an experimental studio on the east side at 17471 Van Dyke St, Detroit, MI 48234.
+The session will be hosted at Talking Dolls, an experimental studio on the east side at 17471 Van Dyke St, Detroit, MI 48234.

 ### Organizers